Women and Equalities

 We remain committed to supporting our young, female and disabled Olympic and Paralympic athletes through this very difficult period.
 We continue to work with UK Sport to ensure that athletes are assisted and supported in their preparation for the Tokyo games and beyond to Paris 2024.

 I welcome the hon.
-Gentleman to his new role as the spokesperson on digital, culture, media and sport.
-He asks his question on a very appropriate day as today is National Fitness Day.
+Gentleman to his new role as the Liberal Democrat spokesperson on digital, culture, media and sport.
+He asks his question on a very appropriate day, as today is National Fitness Day.
 He is absolutely right: if you can see it, you can be it.
 We want to inspire the next generation of young people to get physically fit and active not only for their own physical health, but for the mental health and well-being that it brings.

 I want transgender people to be free to live and prosper in modern Britain.
 We will maintain the Gender Recognition Act, protect single-sex spaces, and work to make the recognition process kinder and more straightforward.
 In line with the priorities of transgender people, we are improving health services and reducing waiting times, and we have also launched the Cass review to ensure that under-18s are getting the right support.

 I congratulate my hon.
-Friend on her leadership on this issue and her work to support women when they are giving birth.
+Friend on her leadership on this issue, and on her work to support women when they are giving birth.
 Conversion therapy is an abhorrent practice and we are currently conducting research, which I hope will be finished by the end of this month, on how to end it in the United Kingdom.
 Shortly after that, we will set out steps to end it.

 Yesterday, after nearly three years, the Government finally published their response on reforming the Gender Recognition Act 2004; disgracefully, they have let the trans community down.
-The written statement said that the Government are opening at least three new gender clinics this year.
-Will the Minister clarify whether the mention of those three clinics was a reference to the pilot services committed to by the previous Government in 2018, or represent a new investment by this Government to improve trans healthcare?
+The written statement said that the Government were opening at least three new gender clinics this year.
+Will the Minister clarify whether the mention of those three clinics was a reference to the pilot services committed to by the previous Government in 2018, or represents a new investment by this Government to improve trans healthcare?

 In line with the priorities of the transgender community, we are seeking to reduce waiting lists in the health service by 1,600 people, as well as to improve access to services, with three new gender-identity clinics.
 We also want to make sure that proper training is available to general practitioners so that we get better services on the frontline.